mertserafett1n/FindShortestPathProject/README.md

-This project made on mac environment, might be changes for work on windows because of the reading differences.
+This project made on mac environment, might be changes to run on windows because of the reading differences.